Thursday, December 26, 2024

 The structure of the USSR Armed Forces included five different branches of the military, namely: ground forces, air forces, air defense forces, strategic missile forces and the navy.
 These troops were controlled through the USSR Ministry of Defense and the General Staff.
 In addition to these structures, there were armed formations that were subordinate to the Ministry of Internal Affairs and the State Security Committee.

 The territory of the USSR in 1960-1990. was divided into fifteen military districts, three of which are on the territory of Ukraine.
-The typical composition of a military district at that time included, in addition to combined arms and tank armies, artillery divisions, missile, anti-aircraft missile, air assault, radio engineering, engineering and communications brigades, as well as chemical defense and material support brigades and automobile brigades.
+The typical composition of a military district at that time included, in addition to combined arms and tank armies, artillery divisions, missile, anti-aircraft missile, air assault, radio engineering, engineering and communications brigades, as well as chemical defense and logistics brigades and automobile brigades.

 The district included a helicopter regiment, a pontoon-bridge regiment and an electronic warfare regiment.
 Thus, on the territory of Ukraine there was one of the most powerful military groups in the USSR.
 According to historians, it numbered 780-900 thousand people.
 It is important to note that after World War II, military contingents of the USSR took part in 24 local wars and armed conflicts on the territory of 16 foreign states.